aadya940/numpyai/README.md

 #### Key Features:
 - **Natural Language Processing**: Convert plain language instructions into executable NumPy code.
 - **Validation & Safety**: Automatically validates and tests generated code for correctness and security.
+We will tell you we failed if we think the outputs might not be correct (don't pass the validation tests).
 - **Transparency**: Logs all generated code and applies checks to ensure accuracy before execution.
 - **Control**: We don't allow AI to reassign or change the internal arrays passed to `numpyai.array` or `numpyai.NumpyAISession`.
 We believe they need to be intentional decisions by the user.